jfecher/modern-compiler-architecture/README.md

   caching is.
 If you are too fine-grained you're caching a lot and may be slowed down performing too many equality checks and lugging around extra storage, but if you are too course grained you may be unnecessarily recompiling portions of the program which do not actually need to be recompiled.
   - This compiler generally caches each top-level item.
-More detail is given in the source code for specific passes.
+More detail is given in `src/incremental.rs` for specific passes.
 - Concurrent
   - When it is able to, the compiler prefers to perform work concurrently or in parallel, making use of more CPU cores.
+  - The compiler uses concurrency in two places:
+    1. When collecting and parsing source files to find changed files.
+    2. After we collect a list of all source files used, we compile them all in parallel
 - Fault-tolerant
   - Parser always produces a valid AST.
 If there are errors parsing it also returns a list of errors along with the AST.
 For example, if there is a syntax error in a top-level definition,